boxart-buddy/boxart-buddy/docs/config-reference.md

 configued.

 The default behaviour _without_ setting anything in this file is that portmaster artwork will be generated for _every_ portmaster title which is compatible with RG35XX devices.
-Most peopel using portmaster will only have a few titles installed.
+Most people using portmaster will only have a few titles installed.
 You can set an array of port titles in this file which wil restrict art generation to only those titles. e.g.

 ```yaml